jmcerda/uswds-base/oig_base_subtheme/README.md

 2. Rename the directory to the name of your theme (eg, my_renamed_theme).
 3. Rename the oig_base_subtheme.info.yml.rename-me file to name-of-your-theme.info.yml (eg, my_renamed_theme.info.yml).
 4. Tweak that .info.yml file as needed, noting the instructions there for Sass workflow, if that is desired.
-5. Add uswds-gulp to your theme root using the latest directions from https://github.com/uswds/uswds-gulp
+5. If you've never installed Gulp, you'll need to install the Gulp command line interface:

+       npm install gulp-cli -g

+6. Add all the required dependencies at once with following command from your project's root directory:

+       npm install autoprefixer gulp gulp-replace sass gulp-sass gulp-sourcemaps gulp-postcss postcss-csso uswds uswds-gulp@github:uswds/uswds-gulp --save-dev

+7. If you don't already have a project gulpfile, copy the gulpfile.js to your current directory (the project root):

+           cp node_modules/uswds-gulp/gulpfile.js .

-6. Update the following variables with these values in the copied gulpfile:
+8. Update the following variables with these values in the copied gulpfile:
     - const PROJECT_SASS_SRC = "./sass";
     - const IMG_DEST = "./assets/img";
     - const FONTS_DEST = "./assets/fonts";